 comprehensive theoretical treatment of semiconductor materials and devices.

-experience in the design of semiconductor materials and devices
+knowledge of the design of semiconductor materials and devices

-experience in the characterisation of semiconductors using experimental measurements
+knowledge about characterisation of semiconductors using experimental measurements

 The learning and teaching methods include: